Title: Gathering the Troops

 “That’s almost two-hundred pages long,” DiNozzo said as he tilted his head to see something tucked into a corner of one of his bookshelves.
 “Is that an Egyptian tablet?”

-“It’s a reproduction,” Jack confirmed.
+“It’s a modern version of one,” Jack confirmed.
 It was actually the record of Daniel’s wedding from Abydos, but he wasn’t going to tell DiNozzo that.

 “Right,” DiNozzo said.
 He shook his head slightly and focused on Jack.
 “This is going to fuck with my world view, isn’t it?”

-“Utterly,” Jack confirmed with a shrug.
+“Utterly,” Jack agreed with a shrug.
 “I can’t say that I’m sorry, because I’m not, but I am grateful that Tom had a name for us and you were available today.”

 “Right,” DiNozzo repeated.
 He looked over his shoulder as Davis walked in with a small tea set, the NDA, and Jack’s lunch.
 “Time to get started then.
 Do you want me to look things over with you here?
 Or should I go elsewhere so you can finish what you were doing when I came in?”